xiomaraw/FCC-JS-Algorithms-Data-Structures-Mini-Projects/README.md

 - Do NOT reset count to 0 when value is 7, 8, or 9.
 - Do NOT return an array.
 - Do NOT include quotes (single or double) in the output.

+## Golf Code
+In the game of golf each hole has a par meaning the average number of strokes a golfer is expected to make in order to sink the ball in a hole to complete the play.
+Depending on how far above or below par your strokes are, there is a different nickname.

+Your function will be passed par and strokes arguments.
+Return the correct string according to this table which lists the strokes in order of priority; top (highest) to bottom (lowest):

+        Strokes	        Return
+        1	                "Hole-in-one!"
+        <= par - 2	        "Eagle"
+        par - 1	        "Birdie"
+        par	                "Par"
+        par + 1	        "Bogey"
+        par + 2	        "Double Bogey"
+        >= par + 3	        "Go Home!"